Consider this glossary an aperitif to prepare your palate for what’s to come.

 F: Free-Range Poultry

-Transparent labeling with an emphasis on humane food production continues to be on trend in 2018 which is why you’ll see the words “free-range” as a selling point on dinner and breakfast menus alike.
+Transparent labeling with an emphasis on humane production continues to be on-trend in 2018, which is why you’ll see the words “free-range” as a selling point on dinner and breakfast menus alike.

 If your tummy is finicky when it comes to lactose, then you’re probably already familiar with this lactose-free substitute for butter.
 Use it to make mashed potatoes, or dip your lobster tails in it, this satisfies your desire for butter without the repercussions.

 Say goodbye to Sriracha and hello to Harissa.
-Harissa is another Middle Eastern condiment (Tunisian to be exact) whose smoky-spicy flavor compliments everything from scrambled eggs to grilled lamb chops.
+Harissa is another Middle Eastern condiment (Tunisian to be exact) whose smoky-spicy flavor complements everything from scrambled eggs to grilled lamb chops.